The Project

 Underground cables can be buried in areas without land restrictions.
 However, after the land is restored, restrictions may be applied to avoid the risk of cables being disturbed or damaged.

 A sealing end compound will be needed where a section of underground cable comes above ground.
-For example, where it joins Melksham substation.
+For example, where it joins Melksham Substation.

 What is a route corridor?